Chapter 3 – Relationship to Clients – annotated

 [1] A lawyer and client relationship presupposes that the client has the requisite mental ability to make decisions about the client's legal affairs and to provide the lawyer with instructions.
 A client’s ability to make decisions depends on such factors as age, intelligence, experience and mental and physical health and on the advice, guidance and support of others.
 A client’s ability to make decisions may change, for better or worse, over time.
 A client may be mentally capable of making some decisions but not others.
 The key is whether the client has the ability to understand the information relative to the decision that has to be made and is able to appreciate the reasonably foreseeable consequences of the decision or lack of decision.
 Accordingly, when a client is, or comes to be, under a disability that impairs the client's ability to make decisions, the lawyer will have to assess whether the impairment is minor or whether it prevents the client from providing instructions or entering into binding legal relationships.

 [2] A lawyer who believes a person to be incapable of giving instructions should decline to act.
 However, if a lawyer reasonably believes that the person has no other agent or representative and a failure to act could result in imminent and irreparable harm, the lawyer may take action on behalf of the person lacking capacity only to the extent necessary to protect the person until a legal representative can be appointed.
-A lawyer undertaking to so act has the same duties under these rules to the person lacking capacity as the lawyer would with any client.
+A lawyer undertaking to so act has the same duties under this Code rule to the person lacking capacity as the lawyer would with any client.

-[3] If a client’s incapacity is discovered or arises after the solicitor-client relationship is established, the lawyer may need to take steps to have a lawfully authorized representative, such as a litigation guardian, appointed or to obtain the assistance of the Office of the Public Trustee to protect the interests of the client.
+[3] If a client’s incapacity is discovered or arises after the solicitor-client relationship is established, the lawyer may need to take steps to have a lawfully authorized representative, such as a litigation guardian, appointed or to obtain the assistance of the Public Guardian and Trustee to protect the interests of the client.
 Whether that should be done depends on all relevant circumstances, including the importance and urgency of any matter requiring instruction.
 In any event, the lawyer has an ethical obligation to ensure that the client’s interests are not abandoned.
 Until the appointment of a legal representative occurs, the lawyer should act to preserve and protect the client’s interests.

 [4] In some circumstances when there is a legal representative, the lawyer may disagree with the legal representative’s assessment of what is in the best interests of the client under a disability.
 So long as there is no lack of good faith or authority, the judgment of the legal representative should prevail.
 If a lawyer becomes aware of conduct or intended conduct of the legal representative that is clearly in bad faith or outside that person’s authority, and contrary to the best interests of the client with diminished capacity, the lawyer may act to protect those interests.
-This may require reporting the misconduct to a person or institution such as a family member or the Public Trustee.
+This may require reporting the misconduct to a person or institution such as a family member or the Public Guardian and Trustee.

 Annotations